 Lieutenant Colonal Stanislav Yevgrafovich Petrov was a 44 year old officer in the Army of the Soviet Union whose assignment was to monitor the early warning systems at Serpukhov-15 base, near Moscow.

 Not long after midnight on September 26, 1983, Petrov was alerted to what appeared to be an American first strike, with a single nuclear missile reported to be incoming.
 Only three weeks earlier, the Soviet Union had shot down a commercial jet near Korea, and tensions between the USA and USSR were running high.
 His orders required him to pass along the warning, but Petrov hesitated.
-Something wasn’t right about this.
+Something didn’t feel right about this to him.

 In doing so, he prevented a nuclear war from breaking out in 1983, and potentially rendering the planet uninhabitable to the majority of its species, including us.
 The man is a hero, and should be feted around the world for the good judgement and personal integrity he displayed in this matter.
 Instead, hardly anyone knows his name – but at least now you do.